-Senior Independent Non-Executive Director Singaporean I aged 73 I Male
+Senior Independent Non-Executive Director

 Institute of Chartered Accountants in England and Wales

 Present Directorship(s) in other Public Companies and Listed Companies:

 Mr Chew is currently the Executive Chairman of Khong Guan Limited.
 He is also acting as an Independent Director for Asia-Pacific Strategic Investments Limited, Duty Free International Limited and MTQ Corporation Limited all of which are companies listed on the Singapore Exchange Limited.